SeanCPP/sdotcode-DataLib/README.md

         name: MyAllowSpecificOrigins,
         policy =>
         {
-            policy.WithOrigins("https://localhost:7220"); // Front-end application that makes requests to this API });
+            policy.WithOrigins("https://localhost:7220"); // URL to the front-end application that makes requests to this API });
 });